Caerlower/BitStack/README.md

 ---

-## 📥 Submission (Planned for Hackathon)
+## 📥 Submission (Planned)

-As part of a future WaveHack or builder sprint, we plan to submit with:
+As part of a future WaveHack, we plan to submit with:

 - Project title & description (BitStack)
 - GitHub repo (smart contracts + frontend scaffold)